MahiRavanKRG/LiveWordSearch/design.md

-# "Every line of code and every train of thought contributes to software design"
+# "Every line of code and Every train of thought contributes to software design"

 #### Problem:
 I want to know the meaning of the word that I am seeing/typing on monkey type.